-Breazeale, a Democrat, was the representative for Louisiana's 4th congressional district from 1903 to 1905.
+Breazeale was the representative for Louisiana’s 4th congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Dec 1899 to Mar 1905, Breazeale missed 113 of 419 roll call votes, which is 27.0%.
 This is on par with the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 |Dec 1901-Feb 1902||19||5||26.3%||57th|

 |Dec 1902-Mar 1903||114||33||28.9%||58th|